Industrial Waste Management: Hazardous and Non-Hazardous

 Non-hazardous industrial waste includes materials that do not pose a significant threat to the environment or public health, such as:

-- Construction waste.
+- Construction debris.

 - Paper waste.